FeatureBaseDB/featurebase/docs/query-language.md

 **Result Type:** null

 SetColumnAttrs queries always return `null` upon success.
 Setting a value of `null`, without quotes, deletes an attribute.
-Note that, `frame` cannot be used as an attribute name.
+To avoid confusion, `frame` cannot be used as an attribute name.

 **Examples:**